Should I Fix My Mortgage Ireland 2023? Ultimate Mortgage Fixing Guide

 The good news is that by fixing your mortgage rate now you can dodge the coming rate hike and probably cut your current repayments at the same time.

-The Irish mortgage market is almost unique in having fixed mortgage rates priced well below variable rates and over 140,000 variable, 240,000 tracker and around 200,000 fixed rate mortgage holders could save big by switching now and fixing on a lower rate, read on to see how much you could save and how.
+The Irish mortgage market is almost unique in having fixed mortgage rates priced well below variable rates and over 140,000 variable, 240,000 tracker and around 200,000 fixed rate mortgage holders could save big by switching now and fixing on a lower rate, read on or check out our video explainer to see how much you could save and how.

 How much you could save by fixing? – Should I Fix My Mortgage Ireland 2023